 There are several things you need to know about your pregnancy before you can choose abortion.
 First, you need to begin with a confidential pregnancy test.
 After a positive pregnancy test, you should schedule a confidential ultrasound to get all of the information you need to decide.
 At the Pregnancy Resource Center, we offer both at no cost to you.

 There are two main types of abortion, medical and surgical.
 Which method you qualify for will be determined by how far along you are in your pregnancy.
 Abortion is a serious medical procedure.
 Make sure you have all the information you need before choosing abortion.

 This type of abortion is also known as RU-486, the abortion pill, medication abortion, or chemical abortion.
 Although the names are different, the medication is the same.
 The abortion pill is not the same as emergency contraception (i.e., Morning After Pill, Plan B, ella).
 Medical abortion is a procedure that uses particular medications to end a known pregnancy.

 The abortion pill method is a three-step process.
 First, you will take mifepristone, a drug that blocks the hormone progesterone.
 Without progesterone, the lining of the uterus will thin causing the detachment and death of the embryo or fetus and end your pregnancy.
 This process usually takes 2-3 days.

 Note: Some women change their minds and decide they do not want to continue the medication abortion at this point.
 If you have taken mifepristone but have changed your mind, it may be possible to stop the abortion process, but you need to act now.
-Contact the national help hotline at (855) 209-4848.
+Contact the national help hotline at (855) 209-4848, available 24/7.
 You will be connected with caring medical professionals who can guide you towards reversing the effects of mifepristone.

 Next, you take misoprostol.
 This drug causes cramping to expel the fetus from your body.
 Women may experience nausea, weakness, fever/chills, vomiting, headaches and dizziness, diarrhea, and severe bleeding.